getdnsapi/getdns/README.md

 * [libuv](https://libuv.org/)
 * [libev](http://software.schmorp.de/pkg/libev.html)

+## Using getdns_query

+Example test queries using `getdns_query` (pointed at Google Public DNS) and requesting the `call_reporting` extension which provides information on the transport and query time:

+   getdns_query -s example.com A @8.8.8.8     +return_call_reporting (UDP)
+   getdns_query -s example.com A @8.8.8.8 -T  +return_call_reporting (TCP)
+   getdns_query -s example.com A @8.8.8.8 -L  +return_call_reporting (TLS without authentication)
+   getdns_query -s getdnsapi.net A +dnssec_return_status +return_call_reporting (DNSSEC)

 ## Stubby

-* Stubby is an experimental implementation of a DNS Privacy enabled stub resolver than encrypts DNS queries using TLS.
+* Stubby is an implementation of a DNS Privacy enabled stub resolver that encrypts DNS queries using TLS.
 It is currently suitable for advanced/technical users - all feedback is welcome!
 * Details on how to use Stubby can be found in the [Stubby Reference Guide](https://dnsprivacy.org/wiki/x/JYAT).
 * Also see [dnsprivacy.org](https://dnsprivacy.org) for more information on DNS Privacy.

+## Experimental support for GnuTLS

+A project to allow user selection of either OpenSSL or GnuTLS is currently a work in progress.
+At present a user may select to use GnuTLS for the majority of the supported functionality, however, OpenSSL is still required for some cryptographic functions.

 ## Regression Tests